dandelion-systems/mediautilities/README.md

 Copyright 2022 Dandelion Systems <dandelion.systems at gmail.com>

-See https://github.com/dandelion-systems/mediameta for the source code of the package and intallation tips.
+See https://github.com/dandelion-systems/mediameta for the source code of the package and installation tips.

 `sample_mm_cli.py` is the minimalistic sample.
 It scans the local folder '.img' for JPEG, HEIC or TIFF impages and prints out their metadata into standard output.
 The other two Python scripts are a bit more sophisticated, see below.